College Access to Electronic Communications Policy

 Policy

 Employees and others should have no expectation that any information created, transmitted, recorded, stored or posted on or with the use of the college's resources will remain private.
+However, the college’s right to access materials on college electronic resources does not automatically grant the college ownership of such materials; questions of ownership are governed by Davidson’s Intellectual Property Policy.

 Definitions